 There is a difference between recommending products to your audience and selling to your audience.
-It's a very important difference to learn.
+It's a crucial difference to learn.

 #2 – Don't overlook the power of SEO

-As you work to truly increase your readership, you'll acquire social signals, links and authority – and ensuring your on page SEO is at its best will help you capitalize off that to the fullest extent possible.
+As you work to increase your readership, you'll acquire social signals, links, and authority – and ensuring your on page SEO is at its best will help you capitalize off that to the fullest extent possible.

 #1 – Deliver solutions for people's problems